 - BREAKTHROUGH Mentor Services support

 - Ongoing training

 Our young people won’t be the only beneficiaries.
 It’s an opportunity to:

 - See a young person grow and take control of their own future

 - Build and develop coaching, motivational and relationship skills

 - Gain insight into the daily realities that many young people face – and learn from their experiences

 - Connect with a young person in your own community, to learn about what motivates them and how they think

 - Meet with other mentors – to share your journey and experiences

-BREAKTHROUGH Dundee will be available in all Secondary Schools in Dundee by 2019.
-Visit our school pages to find out which schools are involved in the programme so far.
+BREAKTHROUGH Dundee is now available in all Secondary Schools in Dundee.
+Visit our school pages to find out more.